niacdoial/blemd/README.txt

 HISTORY:
 His history is long, and incredibly hard to trace.

-It started with BMD Vewer and BMDview2, from YAZ0 or YAZ0R(just where is this guy-s home page?), in C++
+It started with BMD Vewer and BMDview2, from YAZ0(just where is this guy-s home page?), in C++

 it has a copy on the google code server (http://code.google.com/p/bmdview2/)